KMA-Aarhus/HelperScripts/README.md

 <p>It looks through pappenheim_clean first in order to locate the correct directory in pappeneheim_raw.
 This is neccesary due to the very large amount of files present in the pappenheim_raw location which takes more than 2 minuter per sample if subdir is not specified.
 Also avoids causing slowdown in read/writing.</p>

 <h3>pangenome.py</h3>
-<p>This scripts greates a pangenome plot for a patient that has had multiple samples taken across a span of time. </p>
+<p>This scripts greates a pangenome plot per gene for a patient that has had multiple samples taken across a span of time.
+Requires the genbank file to be present in the script directory: MN908947.3.gb</p>
 <p>Input:</p>
 <p>One folder of .vcf and coverage mask files (assuming from Oxford Nanopore Sequencing reads)</p>
 <p> Example usage:</p>
-<code>python pangenome.py filedir outdir</code>
+<code>python pangenome.py filedir</code>
 <p>Assumes that the dates contained in the filenames is a close approximation to sample time.
 If not, rename files to reflect correct dates.</p>